nvda-es/devguides_translation/original_docs/spladdoninternals.md

 In order for layer commands to work, I borrowed code from another add-on: Toggle and ToggleX by Tyler Spivey.
 Toggle/ToggleX allows one to toggle various formatting announcement settings via a layer command set.
 It works like this:

 * Dynamic Command:script binding and removal: It is possible to bind gestures dynamically via bindGesture/bindGestures method for an app module or a global plugin (bindGesture binds a single command to a script, whereas bindGestures binds commands to scripts from a gestures map or another container).
 To remove gesture map dynamically, the main/layer gestures combo was cleared, then the main gestures were bound.
-* Use of two or more gesture maps in the app module/global plugin: Normally, an app module or a global plugin that accepts keyboard input uses a single gestures map (called __gestures; a map is another term for dictionaries or associative array where there is a value tied to a key).
+* Defining extra gesture maps in the app module/global plugin: Normally, an app module or a global plugin that accepts keyboard input uses a single gestures map (called __gestures; a map is another term for dictionaries or associative array where there is a value tied to a key).
 But in order for layers to work, a second gestures map was provided to store layer commands (command and the bound script of the form "command":"script").
+In recent nVDA releases, script decorator is used for main commands while gestures map is used for layer commands.
 * Wrapped functions: Tyler used "wraps" decorator from functools to wrap how "finally" function is called from within the layer set (this was needed to remove bindings for layer commands after they are done).
 Also, a custom implementation of getScript function (app module/global plugin) was used to return either the main script of the layer version depending on context.

 A typical layer command execution is as follows: